103: Sponsored Student Organization (SSO) Overview & Recognition

 A Sponsored Student Organization (SSO) is a student organization, composed of 100% Oregon State University students, that operates under the direct guidance of a sponsoring unit and is in closest relationship with the University.
-Sponsored status for a student organization is a statement of recognition by Oregon State University that the student organization is a key element in helping the University realize its mission.
-Sponsorship from a University unit indicates two things
+Sponsored status for a student organization is a statement of relationship with Oregon State University indicating the student organization is a key element in helping the University realize its mission.
+Sponsorship from a University unit indicates two things:

 - That the University views the organization, through its efforts, as worthwhile and vital, and therefore commits itself to provide support for the organization and its endeavors.